 Notable people who are associated with the county include Charles Henderson Yoakum (an early attorney and Texas Legislator), Carroll Dawson (college basketball player, college and professional basketball coach, professional basketball administrator), singers Ryan Beaver and Ben Keller.
 Though born in Floydada, Texas, the late country artist Don Williams is a descendant of Emory and Marana Rains.

-Also born in Emory was William Lafayette Mills, released from prison in July, 1938.
+Also born in Emory was William Lafayette Mills, released from prison in July 25, 1938.
 Mills stated that he saw Clyde Barrow kill his first victim, now known to be “Big Ed” Crowder.
-Mills is generally not part of the narrative of the Barrow Gang, since he was not a member of the group and only knew Barrow in prison.
+Mills is generally not part of the narrative of the Barrow Gang, since he was never a member of the group and only was acquainted with Barrow in prison.
 The Wise County Messenger, Decatur, Texas, published a letter to the editor on January 4, 1940 that included these comments:

 Emory, Texas, Jan.
 1, 1940.
 Dear Sir: Please publish in your paper that I will give a free lecture in Decatur Saturday, January 6th, at 2:30 p. m. on “Crime Does Not Pay.”
 I was sentenced to 78 years and served 25 years.
 I saw Clyde Barrow kill his first man, was with him and Raymond Hamilton and knew Bonnie Parker and many other noted criminals.